jdarowski/RGSnackBar/README.md

 ## Requirements

 * Swift 2.3
+* iOS 9.3

 For now RGSnackBar runs on Swift 2.3 as that's what I personally need, but it will be migrated to Swift 3 and later Swift 4 when needed.

+The target platform is iOS 9.0, but I have tested it on 9.3 only, so please be careful

 ## Installation